imdone/imdone-code-companion/README.md

 # imdone-code-companion README

-This is the README for the "imdone-code-companion" extension.
 This extension provides a seamless way to open Imdone directly to the specific card the cursor is currently in, right from Visual Studio Code.

 ## Features